MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/manage-serlf-service-purchases-users.md

 2. Choose the product that you want to unassign licenses for.

-3. Choose the users you want to unassign licenses from.
+3. Choose the users that you want to unassign licenses from.

 4. Choose **Unassign licenses**.